DeepProcess: Supporting business process execution using a MANN-based recommender system: Approach

-While LSTM partly solves the gradient issue associated with the vanilla RNN, it may not be very effective on complex process executions that contain multiple computational steps and long-range dependencies.
+While LSTMs can theoretically deal with long event sequences, the long-term dependencies between distant events in a process get diffused into the memory vector.
+LSTM partly solves the gradient issue associated with the vanilla RNN but it may not be very effective on complex process executions that contain multiple computational steps and long-range dependencies.
+Keeping this in mind, we explore the application of an expressive sequential process model, that would allow storing and retrieval of intermediate process states in a long-term memory.
+This is akin to the capability of a trainable Turing machine.
+Closest to a Turing machine is an instantiation of MANN, known as Differential Neural Computer (DCN) \cite{graves2016hybrid}.
+MANNs can be considered as a recurrent net augmented with an external memory module \cite{graves2016hybrid,sukhbaatar2015end}.
+Because of this memory module MANNs have certain advantages over traditional LSTMs when tackling highly complex sequence modeling problems such as question answering \cite{sukhbaatar2015end} and algorithmic tasks \cite{graves2016hybrid}.
 The memory $\cb_{t}$ compresses the entire history into a single vector, and thus the process structure is somewhat lost.
 For example, if two distant events are highly dependent, there are no easy ways to enforce this relationship through the forgetting gates.
 Another critical issue is that if a process involves multiple intermediate results for latter use, there are no mechanism to store these results into the flat memory vector $\cb_{t}$.
 These drawbacks demand an external memory to store temporary computational results, akin to the role of RAM in modern computers.
-This is the basic motivation behind the latest advance in deep neural network \textendash{} the \emph{memory-augmented neural nets} (MANN).
-The key behind these architectures is that all memory operations, including addressing, reading and writing are differentiable.
+The key idea behind these architectures is that all memory operations, including addressing, reading and writing are differentiable.
 This enables end-to-end gradient-based training.
 MANNs have found many applications, e.g., question answering \cite{kumar2016ask,sukhbaatar2015end} and simple algorithmic tasks \cite{graves2014neural}.
+Overall, Encoder-decoder architectures like \emph{memory-augmented neural nets} are geared to solve sequence to-sequence problems and are naturally a good fit for tackling the problem of \emph{optimal path recommendation}.